jiasong18/Ant-Media-Server-Wiki/Data-Channel.md

 ## What is Data Channel?
 Data channel is another channel in WebRTC other than video and audio.
 In data channel, you can send any kind of information to the other clients.
 Data Channels can be utilized in various use cases including chatting, control messages, file sharing, etc. Ant Media Server provides a generic data channel infrastructure that can be used in all use cases.

-### How to enable Data Channel in Management Panel
+### How to Enable Data Channel in Management Panel

 ![Ant Media Server Management Panel Data Channel](https://antmedia.io/wp-content/uploads/2020/05/Data-Channel-1.png)

 Just enable data channel support in Ant Media Server Management Console `/applications/applicationName` settings tab.
 After enabling data channel support, you can have some options for data delivery.
-Here are the options you can choose
+Here are the options you can choose:

 * **Publisher & All Player**:
 Players' and Publisher's messages are delivered to publisher and all other players who are watching the stream and publisher.